git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 time, regardless of whether you're in a GUI on your local machine or ssh'ing into a remote server.

-I'm not going to go super deep into the technicalities, but if you ever wanted to dive into how processes and TTY's work at the kernel level (data structures and all) I recommend the book *The Design and Implementation of the FreeBSD Operating System (2nd Edition)* by Marshall Kirk McKusick.
+If you ever wanted to dive into how processes and TTY's work at the kernel level (data structures and all) I recommend the book *The Design and Implementation of the FreeBSD Operating System (2nd Edition)* by Marshall Kirk McKusick.
 In particular, Chapter 4, *Process Management* and Section 8.6, *Terminal Handling*.
 [*The TTY demystified*](http://www.linusakesson.net/programming/tty/index.php)
 by Linus Åkesson (available online) dives into the TTY and is a good read as well.

-Also, I'm not going to go deep into the history of Unix, 4.2 BSD, etc. It is interesting and I probably could have a coffee / tea with you discussing it for hours.
+There is also a lot to glean off the history of Unix, 4.2 BSD, etc. It is interesting and I probably could have a coffee / tea with you discussing it for hours.
 I could even send you on a few tracks, (The C Language, anything from the Unix/BSD lineage, etc.) and some clever fellow would likely chime in wanting to